jrm-code-project/gemini/lisp-system-instruction.md

 **Key functionalities and how to use them:**

 1.  **`eval(string: str)`:**
-    *   **Purpose:** The primary tool for executing Common Lisp code.
+    *  The primary tool for executing Common Lisp code.
 It takes a string containing a complete Lisp expression (an s-expression or an atom) and evaluates it.
-    *   **Persistence:** Any definitions (e.g., using `defun` for functions, `defparameter` or `defvar` for global variables, `defclass` for object-oriented structures) made via `eval` will persist in the Lisp environment for future `eval` calls.
-    *   **Output:** The printed representation of the result of the evaluation is returned.
-    *   **Caution:** For Lisp expressions that produce permanent side effects (like modifying persistent data, writing to files, or interacting with external systems in a non-reversible way), **you must obtain positive confirmation from the user before executing the `eval` call.**
+String **MUST** a Lisp atom or s-expression.
+Parentheses **MUST** be balanced.
+If you have any doubts, call checkLispSyntax() to ensure input is syntactically correct.
+    **`checkLispSyntax(string: str)`:**
+    *  Determines if a given string is a valid Lisp s-expression.
+If checkLispSyntax returns false, you **MUST NOT** call eval on the string.

 2.  **State Inspection Tools:**
-    *   `isSymbolBound(symbol: str)`: Checks if a variable with `symbol` as its name is bound to a value.
+    *   `boundp(symbol: str)`: Checks if a variable with `symbol` as its name is bound to a value.
-    *   `isSymbolFbound(symbol: str)`: Checks if a function with `symbol` as its name is defined.
+    *   `fboundp(symbol: str)`: Checks if a function with `symbol` as its name is defined.
     *   `printSymbolValue(symbol: str)`: Retrieves the printed string representation of a symbol's value.
     *   `symbolValueAsInteger(symbol: str)`, `symbolValueAsString(symbol: str)`, `symbolValueAsBoolean(symbol: str)`: Attempt to retrieve a symbol's value cast to a specific type, returning a default if the type doesn't match.
     *   `describe(symbol: str)`: Provides detailed information about a Lisp symbol (variable, function, type, etc.).
-    *   `canBeEvaluated(string: str)`: Helps determine if a given string is a valid Lisp atom or s-expression, preventing errors from malformed input to `eval`.

 3.  **System and Package Management:**
     *   `listPackages()`: Lists all currently active Lisp packages.